-5. To change one of the memorized header height set points while the combine is in use, use the HEADER HEIGHT AND HEADER LATERAL FLOTATION rocker switch (C) (slow up/down) to raise or lower header to the desired value.
-Press the AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store the new height position.
+5. To change one of memorized header height set points while combine is in use, use HEADER HEIGHT AND HEADER LATERAL FLOAT rocker switch (C) (slow up/down) to raise or lower header to desired value.
+Press AUTOMATIC HEADER HEIGHT CONTROL button (E) for a minimum of 2 seconds to store new height position.
 A beep will confirm setting.

-Do not press too hard on AUTOMATIC HEADER HEIGHT CONTROL button (E), or float mode will be disengaged.
+Do NOT press too hard on AUTOMATIC HEADER HEIGHT CONTROL button (E), or float mode will be disengaged.